Chair: Koser Shaheen

-Koser is a knowledge management attorney for Cleary Gottlieb Steen & Hamilton LLP, general secretary of the Association of Muslim Lawyers, and a member of Cleary Gottlieb’s London diversity committee.
-She qualified as a capital markets associate at Freshfields Bruckhaus Deringer LLP.
+Koser is a practice development lawyer at Cleary Gottlieb Steen & Hamilton LLP, general secretary of the Association of Muslim Lawyers, and a member of Cleary Gottlieb’s London diversity committee.
+She qualified as a capital markets associate at Freshfields Bruckhaus Deringer LLP and has recently been elected as council member for BAME constituency.

 Council member: Nwabueze Nwokolo